-Student life might mean finding yourself in new situations, or trying new behaviours.
-To make sure you can safely enjoy your time here, it’s a good idea to be aware of how these might impact on your allergies.
+Student life might mean finding yourself in new situations and behaving differently to how you would at home.
+To make sure you safely enjoy your time here, it’s a good idea to be aware of how these might impact on your allergies.

 Alcohol and drugs

 Alcohol can increase the severity of an allergic reaction.
 Be aware that you may have a worse reaction if you’ve been drinking.

 Nonsteroidal anti-inflammatory drugs like ibuprofen and aspirin can also have the same effect.